ming900518/macOS-Virtual-Machine/README.md

 **Requirements: Apple Silicon Mac (running macOS 12), macOS 12 IPSW, Xcode 13, Apple Configurator 2 and a empty dmg image (This will be your system storage)**

 1. Clone this project
-2. Open ViewController and replace all file path
+2. Open ViewController and replace all file path inside
+3. Open Terminal and run this command
+`defaults write com.apple.Virtualization.Installation AuthInstallSigningServerURL https://gs.apple.com`
-3. Run and Debug (This project works on my Mac but might not run on yours)
+6. Run and Debug (This project works on my Mac but might not run on yours)
-4. Click macOS Virtual Machine -> Start Virtual Machine
+7. Click macOS Virtual Machine -> Start Virtual Machine
-5. Open Apple Configurator 2
-6. If everything works, There should have a VirtualMac in DFU mode, drag ipsw file into Apple Configurator 2 and click Restore
+8. Open Apple Configurator 2, if everything works, There should have a VirtualMac in DFU mode
+9. Drag ipsw file into Apple Configurator 2, click Restore and pray
-7. When it's done, you should see a purple window greeting to you.
+10. When it's done, you should see a purple window greeting to you.
 Bon Appétit!

 Special thanks to [KhaosT](https://github.com/KhaosT), his code make this possible.